Indiana Glass Company

 The very last Indiana hens were produced in 1999 or 2000 (As of 2013, and I’m assuming that no new hens have been made since that time, but this doesn’t rule out the possibility that the company could start making more at some time in the future!!!)

 In order of commonness, (just my own thoughts here…….some of these colors are not that easy to find, and it’s hard to know how “scarce” they really are…) : White milkglass, sometimes called “opaque white” or “milk white”, is probably #1 in abundance, followed by clear, amber (all shades), olive or “avocado” green, shades of light blue (including cornflower), blue carnival glass, marigold carnival glass, green carnival glass, pink, very pale pink, midnight blue or “smoky” blue, “Horizon” blue, rich medium emerald green or forest green, lime green, aqua carnival, ruby red (stained over amber glass), cranberry (stained/flashed over clear), matte or frosted green, very light green or “pastel green”, yellow, and others.
-If you have an expanded list of known colors and/or have them rated as to approximate commonality, please drop me a line and let me see your list, and compare!
+If you have an expanded list of known colors and/or have them rated as to approximate commonality, please drop me a line with your list, and let’s compare!

 Trivia: Sharp-eyed classic TV show watchers might notice that in some episodes of The Mary Tyler Moore Show (as early as 1970), an Indiana Glass Company hen can be seen under the counter which separates the kitchen area from the split-level living room.
 This prop was in the studio set of the apartment that Mary supposedly lived in (the show was set in Minneapolis).
 The hen appears to be avocado green (or possibly emerald green?) in color.
 This serves to date the first avocado green hens to at least 1970, and probably from the late 1960s.